Dominican Church

 Dominican Church, Gothic church in Binnenstad, Netherlands

-Visitors can explore three floors of books arranged on black steel shelving structures that preserve clear views of the original architectural elements.
+Visitors can explore three levels of books arranged on black steel shelving that keeps clear views of the original architectural elements intact.
+A small café in the choir area offers a comfortable spot to rest while browsing.

 Location: Maastricht